opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

 │   └── ja-JP.json
 └── tsconfig.json
 ```
-Refer to [the documentation](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/packages/osd-plugin-generator/README.md) for more information on the OpenSearch Dashboards Plugin Generator.
+Refer to [the documentation](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/packages/osd-plugin-generator/README.md) for more information about the OpenSearch Dashboards Plugin Generator.
 Before using multiple data sources, enable the `data_source.enabled` setting, which is disabled by default.
-Open the `opensearch_dashboards.yml` file, set `data_source.enabled: true`, and save the changes.
+Open the `opensearch_dashboards.yml` file, set `data_source.enabled: true`, and save the change.

-### Step 2: Configure plugin to add dependencies
+### Step 2: Configure the plugin to add dependencies

-In your Dashboards plugin's `opensearch_dashboards.json` file, add the Data Source and Data Source Management plugins to the `optionalPlugins` section.
+In your Dashboards plugin's `opensearch_dashboards.json` file, add the Data Source and Data Source Management plugins to the `optionalPlugins` section, as shown in the following example.
 The Data Source plugin provides clients for connecting to multiple data sources, while the Data Source Management plugin offers generic interfaces for consuming data source components, such as a data source menu or selector.
 ```
 {
   "id": "blogExamplePlugin",